 Business Safety Advice

 - if you’ve re-opened after lockdown, you must ensure that your fire risk assessment is up to date and reflects any changes you have made to enable your business to operate.
 Please also see the information on our fire safety page

 - are your fire alarms and emergency lighting working properly?

 - are your staff fully briefed on fire safety – for example, your evacuation procedures?

 - are your fire doors and exits accessible and properly signed?

 - if your premises are unoccupied, ensure that all electrical appliances are switched off and the plugs are removed from sockets

-- consider impact of waste storage and build up, which could pose a fire risk
+- consider the impact of waste storage and build-up, which could pose a fire risk

 - think about how any reduced maintenance provision for your premises could cause a fire risk